Satharus/satharus.me/_posts/2021-12-07-variadic_functions_stdarg.h.md

 For example, if you want to print an integer variable containing a sum of numbers using `printf`, you can do the following:  `printf("The sum is: %d", sum)`.

-If you want to know about other format specifiers [here](https://www.tutorialspoint.com/format-specifiers-in-c).
+If you want to know about other format specifiers, check them out [here](https://www.tutorialspoint.com/format-specifiers-in-c).

 You can also include multiple variables in the same `printf` call.
 For example: